informalsystems/audits/ddc-process.md

 It is to be understood that the proposed scheme can be flexed to fit particular circumstances.
 E.g., the sprint phases could be made 1/2/2 days, when the interactions between subsystem units are trickier than the units themselves; or a separate sprint could be devoted to analyze the interactions of a certain set of subsystems; or a separate sprint could be also devoted to the consolidation of knowledge about the whole system.

+### Example: IBC Audit

+The *system* is a combination of [IBC specs](https://github.com/cosmos/ics/tree/master/spec/) and [Cosmos SDK implementation](https://github.com/cosmos/cosmos-sdk/tree/master/x/ibc).
+The *audit period* was fixed to 1 month; the *audit team* consisted, for the first 1-week sprint, of Ethan, Zarko, Cezara, Josef, and Andrey.
+The subsystem of the first 1-week sprint was fixed to ICS-20 Token Transfer.
+The first sprint was the first ever audit sprint of Informal, so it didn't follow any procedure.
+In it's essence this was a *Discovery phase* performed by the audit group consisting of the whole audit team on the entirety of the ICS-20 subsystem.

 ## Decomposition